jim912/ps-taxonomy-expander/readme.txt

 == Changelog ==
 = 1.2.1 =
-* Fixed Warning and Notice errors.
+* Fixed a notice error.

 = 1.2.0 =
 * Compatible up to: 3.9